 They will also try to look for materials that can be reused instead of a product that is made to be thrown away.
 Finally, they will make easy and effortless use of the tents one of the primary criteria of their new design, as more lazy people are the ones abandoning all the tents in the first place.

-During the festival Comp-A- Tent will have little spot at DORP where they want to engage with festivalgoers and festival owners to discuss their new ideas and to optimize a new design.
-Although that's not wat they were planning on doing here, their new setup can lead to a great product that can hopefully make a big impact reducing waste at festivals.
+During the festival Comp-A- Tent will have a little spot at DORP where they want to engage with festivalgoers and festival owners to discuss their new ideas and to optimize a new design.
+Although that's not wat they were planning on doing here, their new setup can lead to a new product that can hopefully make a big impact reducing waste at future festivals.

 Story by Bram Hensen